undefinedteam1/solana-dex-parser/README.md

 A TypeScript library for parsing Solana DEX swap transactions.
 Supports multiple DEX protocols including Jupiter, Raydium, Meteora, PumpFun, and Moonshot.

+## 🚀 What's New in 2.0.6
+- Support Pumpfun AMM (Pumpswap)
+- Added Pumpswap events parser (Trade and Liquidity)

 ## 🚀 What's New in 2.0.0

 Major refactoring with enhanced transaction parsing support: